rabbledoo/fetch-user-form-v2/README.md

 SCOTTS README
 ================================================================

-1. In your terminal clone this git repo.  "git clone https://github.com/rabbledoo/fetch-user-form-v2.git"
+1. In your terminal clone this git repo.
+Run this command without double quotes in your terminal "git clone https://github.com/rabbledoo/fetch-user-form-v2.git"
 2. In your terminal in the project directory, run "npm start".
 This starts the app in your local server.
 3. Manually fill out each input.
 If you don't, you will get validation errors.
 4. Click submit to submit form data to API